Daine Laurie (rugby league, born 1999)

-He previously played for the Penrith Panthers in the NRL.
+He previously played for the Penrith Panthers and the Wests Tigers in the National Rugby League (NRL).

 Background

 Laurie was born in Sydney, but was raised in Iluka, New South Wales where his family is from.
 He is of Indigenous Australian descent, from the Bundjalung and Yaegl people, and is a relative of Cody Walker.

 Laurie is the nephew of his namesake Daine Laurie.

 Laurie played his junior rugby league for the Lower Clarence Magpies and Grafton Ghosts before joining the Penrith Panthers in 2017.

 Playing career

 Early years

 In 2017, Laurie joined Penrith and played with their S. G. Ball Cup squad.
 In 2018, he was named Penrith's Jersey Flegg Cup player of the year.

 2020

 In August, Laurie made his first grade debut in round 13 of the 2020 NRL season for Penrith against the Canberra Raiders.

 2021

 Laurie signed with the Wests Tigers until the end of the 2023 season.
 However, it was announced on 2 August that he would miss the rest of the 2021 NRL season after suffering a broken fibula in the Wests Tigers round 20 loss against the New Zealand Warriors.
 Otherwise, Laurie had a breakout rookie season, which saw him nominated for the 2021 RLPA Players' Champion award.

 On 6 October, a photo of Penrith-born Laurie wearing a jersey of his former club (Penrith) and celebrating that club's 2021 NRL Grand Final victory over South Sydney was shared to the media, despite him being contracted to the Wests Tigers.
 Laurie later apologised over the incident saying "Silly by me, silly mistake, but I am really sorry for it".